 - To live in Greater Western Sydney (in the following LGAs: Blacktown, Blue Mountains, Camden, Campbelltown, Canterbury-Bankstown, Cumberland, Fairfield, Hawkesbury, Hills Shire, Liverpool, Parramatta, Penrith and Wollondilly)

 We will take a 5 min break halfway through each 2-hr session, and participants are welcome to take time as required during sessions to tap out, take a breath, a toilet break, etc. Other access needs can be discussed and organised on request, eg Auslan interpretation, captioning, audio descriptions.
-There is space to start this conversation in the application form.
+There is space to start this convo in the application form.